 Samples may be collected from the same establishment or importer on more than one occasion.
 To minimize impact on any one firm, the FDA will not exceed three collections every six months from the same establishment, as a general rule, assuming no violations are found.

+The FDA plans to collect a total of 2,000 samples of frozen berries (1,000 domestic, and 1,000 of international origin) under this assignment.
 The agency will only collect frozen strawberries, frozen raspberries, and frozen blackberries in retail packaging.

 Per standard FDA practice, the agency will not provide pre-notification to firms prior to collecting samples, to preserve the study’s integrity.
 Sampling is a routine and critical activity that the agency is authorized to conduct to help ensure the safety of the food supply.

-See detailed information on what to expect when the FDA collects samples.
+See detailed information on what to expect when the FDA collects samples

 The FDA plans to publish the test results on a quarterly basis.
 Check here as they will be posted at the bottom of this page.